What Your Company's 409A Valuation Means for Your Options

 409A valuations are not permanent.
 They expire after 12 months under normal circumstances, and they must be updated sooner if a material event occurs — a new financing round, a significant change in business outlook, or a change in control transaction.
 Understanding when to update your 409A matters because valuation changes affect different groups of employees differently.

-If you already have options granted, a new 409A valuation does not change your strike price.
+No — if you already have options granted, a new 409A valuation does not change your strike price.
 Your grant is a legal contract.
 Whatever strike price was set when the board approved your grant remains fixed for the life of that grant, subject to the terms of your option agreement.
 A rising 409A valuation is actually good news for existing option holders — it means the fair market value of your shares has increased since you received your grant, and your options are now in-the-money.

 How 409A Compliance Protects Your Stock Options